► New Lotus SUV due in 2022

 What we can glean from the images is that the wheelarches have been chopped up and the wheelbase itself appears to have a wider track than that of the Lynk & Co model.
 It makes sense that Lotus will be going for larger wheels and a wider footprint than that of what the Geely architecture has already used.

-Logic dictates this won't be the case.
-The Hethel facility’s production capacity of around 5000 units is not enough for the kind of volumes associated with a successful SUV.
+Industrial logic dictates the SUV won't be assembled in Norfolk.
+The Hethel facility’s production capacity of around 5000 units is not enough for the kind of volumes associated with an SUV.

-While the existing HQ will remain the base of operations for its performance cars, the crossover is likely to be built in Geely’s new plant in Wuhan, China, which will be outfitted to build internal combustion, hybrid and electric vehicles across Geely’s portfolio.
+While the existing HQ will remain the base of operations for its sports cars, the crossover is almost certain to be built in Geely’s new plant in Wuhan, China, which will be outfitted to build vehicles across Geely’s portfolio.

 CAR magazine's guide to the best electric cars and EVs